kcal-outside/outsideio-nft-giveaway/README.md

 To initialize a whole new Candy Machine, you need to delete `.cache` folder.

+General steps to do an unlimited drop:
+1. Set config.json to number=0 using a hiddenSetting
+2. Upload the 0.json to arweave
+3. Upload the assets using Candy Machine
+4. Update the Candy Machine config.json to number=99999 and point to the arweave.json for the hiddenSettings

 ##### TEST / devnet
 ```bash
 ts-node ~/metaplex/js/packages/cli/src/candy-machine-v2-cli.ts upload \